 - What does my company require of me to be promoted to this position?

 - What did the journey look like for other coworkers promoted to this position?

 - What stage am I at skill-wise?

-While specific schooling or certificates are not often a requirement for project managers, candidates with a diverse mix of credentials have a stronger arsenal of skills.
+While specific schooling or certificates are not often a requirement for project managers, candidates with diverse credentials have a stronger arsenal of skills.
 They will find it easier to excel within their current team or pursue a new role with a leading enterprise company.
 The importance is to assemble and maintain a strong foundation of skills that can support the career you want to build for yourself.

 A robust skillset makes it easier to market yourself as a qualified project manager and advance your current role, title, and associated responsibilities.

-Assess your experience as a leader
+Assess your experience as a leader.

 As a project manager, there will come a time when you need to lead or oversee a team of peers or junior associates.
 Without a qualified leader, a project can quickly become an unpleasant experience for everyone involved, which has a trickle-down effect on the quality of work produced, meeting required deadlines, and client satisfaction.